We are provide regular reporting and seek to assist stakeholders to assess our performance over time and against key benchmarks.

-We take an integrated approach to reporting on our performance across all dimensions of our business, including the financial, environmental, social and governance aspects of our business.
+We seek to report on our performance across the financial, environmental, social and governance aspects of our business.

 Each year, interim reporting is released in May and annual reporting is released in November.

-We apply the following external, best practice standards to the development of our annual sustainability reporting as follows.
+We apply external, best practice standards to the development of our annual sustainability reporting as follows.

-For more detail on our application of the GRI Reporting Framework please see our most recent sustainability performance report and GRI Content Index.
+For more detail on our application of the GRI Reporting Standard please see the GRI Index in the Sustainability Reporting Appendix of our most recent Sustainability Performance Reports.

-Our sustainability reporting is subject to independent limited assurance performed in accordance with the Australian Standard on Assurance Engagements 3000 (revised) Assurance Engagements Other Than Audits or Reviews of Historical Financial Information ('ASAE 3000').
+Our sustainability reporting is subject to independent limited assurance performed in accordance with the Australian Standard on Assurance Engagements 3000 Assurance Engagements Other Than Audits or Reviews of Historical Financial Information (Revised).

-The AA1000 Principles Standard and the Global Reporting Initiative G4 Guidelines are also used by the assurance provider as criteria against which to assess disclosures associated with alignment to the AA1000 Principles and GRI G4.
+The AA1000 Principles Standard and the Global Reporting Initiative Standards are also used by the assurance provider as criteria against which to assess disclosures associated with alignment to the AA1000 Principles and GRI Standards.

 Additional annual disclosures

-- The Australian Government’s National Carbon Offset Standard (NCOS) Carbon Neutral Program.
+- Climate Active, formerly, the Australian Government’s National Carbon Offset Standard (NCOS) Carbon Neutral Program

-Previously, Westpac Group was subject to the reporting requirements of the Energy Efficiency Opportunities Act 2006 (EEO Act).
+Previously, we were subject to the reporting requirements of the Energy Efficiency Opportunities Act 2006 (EEO Act).

-Westpac actively participates in independent external assessments by sustainability and governance rating organisations which benchmark us against global standards of governance, including:
+We actively participate in independent external assessments by sustainability and governance rating organisations which benchmark us against global standards of governance, including: